jaqmol/tacid/README.md

 env.close()
 ```

 The example above initialises a database environment and accesses the store 'my-store' within it.
 A put-operation is performed on the store.
+Next to keys with associated values, binary attachments (NodeJS Buffers) can be stored.

 ## environment(<config>) -> <Environment>

 `<config>`: environment configuration object literal, with following properties:
 - `path`: mandatory string representing the directory path.
-- `maxDbs`: mandatory number representing the max count of databases/stores inside this environment.
+- `maxDbs`: mandatory number representing the max count of stores inside this environment.
 - `maxSize`: optional max size of the environment.

 `<Environment>`: instance representing a configured environment: